INTENS-FI/intens/aks/README.md

 ## Cluster setup

 - Install `kubectl` and Helm locally.
 - Create a Kubernetes service (AKS).
 This creates a new resource group for VMs etc. that the AKS manages: they won't be in the same resource group as the AKS itself.
+If you want to set up Virtual Kubelet to run pods on Azure Container Instances, it is easiest to use the "virtual node" feature of AKS, currently in preview.
+Create your AKS in a region where the feature is available (currently West Europe, among others) and enable it.
+That will force "advanced networking" to be enabled as well, and will create a virtual net or use an existing one, as you choose.
+Ordinary nodes will be on one subnet of the vnet and ACI pods in another.
 - Point `kubectl` to the AKS with `az aks get-credentials -g group -n name`.
 - Create a service account for Tiller (Helm back end).
 See `helm-rbac.yaml` and the link therein.
 Then install Tiller.